Several Ways to Get the Missing Drive Letters Back in Windows

 There are 5 wiping methods in total, including Fill Sectors with Zero, Fill Sectors with One, Fill Sectors with Zero & One, DoD 5220.22-M (3 passes), and DoD 5220.28-STD (7 passes), and you can choose one of them to erase the hard disk.
 From the top to the bottom, erasing time increases but the effect is better and better.
 Then, click "OK" to go back to the main interface:

 From the above interface we can see the entire hard disk 2 becomes unallocated, and there are 3 pending operations on the left side, containing delete partition I, delete partition H, and wipe disk 2.
-At this time, as long as we click “Apply” button, all changes will be made automatically.
-Once the disk is erased, we can recreate partitions in either Disk Management and Partition Wizard.
+At this time, as long as we click "Apply" button, all changes will be made automatically.
+Once the disk is erased, we can recreate partitions in either Disk Management or Partition Wizard.
 And the new drive letters would stay in their original place next time you reboot the computer.

 Now if you have known how to deal with the issue that drive letter is missing after Windows reboot, let’s see the last situation.